Geode: Coloration

-Geodes and geode slices are sometimes dyed with artificial colors.
+The colours found inside geodes result from the minerals and trace elements present when the crystals formed.
+As mineral-rich water slowly deposits crystals within a cavity, different elements produce different hues: iron oxide and cobalt can yield reds, yellows or purples; titanium can create blues; chromium and nickel may produce greens; and manganese can give pink tones.

+Many geodes contain banded agate or chalcedony, where changes in the chemistry of the solution over time produce the distinctive layers of colour.
+The type of mineral also affects colour: for example, quartz may appear colourless, white, or purple (as amethyst), while calcite, celestite or other minerals can produce earthy, pastel, or blue tones.

+Some geodes on the market are artificially dyed, often in bright, unnatural colours such as electric blues or pinks, which would not form naturally.
+Generally, the intensity and pattern of colour in a geode reflect the chemical composition of the original solution and the conditions of crystal formation.

 Occurrence

 Geodes are found where the geology is suitable with many of the commercially available ones coming from Brazil, Uruguay, Namibia, and Mexico.
 Large, amethyst-lined geodes are a feature of the basalts of the Paraná and Etendeka traps found in Brazil and Uruguay.
 Geodes are common in some formations in the United States (mainly in Indiana, Iowa, Missouri, western Illinois, Kentucky, and Utah).

 Geodes are also abundant in the Mendip Hills in Somerset, England, where they are known locally as "potato stones".
 The term geode generally describes hollow formations.
 If the rock is completely solid inside, this would be classified as a nodule or thunderegg.